 The automated flow control system (i.e., the automated shutoff device) shall be properly maintained at all times to control the wells' water flow into the Cooling Pond, such that no discharge into the pond would take place when the elevation in the Cooling Pond is at or above 160.0 feet NGVD.

-29. The Licensee shall continue implementation of a measurement and monitoring plan for the existing on-site rainwater/IWW capture and reuse system (known as the watercrop system) approved by SWFWMD Specific Condition B.II.A.14.c.
+26. The Licensee shall continue implementation of a measurement and monitoring plan for the existing onsite rainwater/IWW capture and reuse system (known as the watercrop system) approved by this Condition in paragraph A.14.c.
 The watercrop system measurement and monitoring plan is designed to obtain information that can be used to establish accurate estimates of water production yields from the watercrop system under various rainfall events and to determine flows leaving the site to supply natural systems (including runoff discharges from buffer areas).
 The Licensee shall submit an updated watercrop system measurement and monitoring plan within 60 days of implementing any new alternative water supply project used to augment cooling pond supplies via the watercrop storage areas.

 By April 1 of each year, the Licensee shall submit an "Annual Water Crop System Report for the Hines Energy Complex" summarizing the data collected per the approved "Measurement and Monitoring Plan for the Water Crop System".
-The report shall document estimates of water production yields from the watercrop system under various rainfall events and estimates of flows leaving the site to supply natural systems (including runoff discharges from buffer areas).
+The report shall document estimates of water production yields from the watercrop system under various rainfall events and estimates of flows leaving the Site to supply natural systems (including runoff discharges from buffer areas).
 The report shall present an overall evaluation of the functioning of the system and recommendations for its improvement.

-30. The Annual Average Daily (AAD) and Peak Month Daily (PMD) quantities for each of SWFWMD ID Nos.
-1, 2, and 3, DEF's ID Nos.
-P-1, P-2, and P-3, shall be limited to an AAD quantity of 5,000,000 gallons per day (gpd) and a PMD quantity of 8,800,000 gpd.
+27. The Annual Average Daily (AAD) and Peak Month Daily (PMD) quantities for each of SWFWMD ID Nos.
+1, 2, and 21, DEF's ID Nos.
+P-1, P-2, and AR-21, shall be limited to an AAD quantity of 5,000,000 gallons per day (gpd) and a PMD quantity of 8,800,000 gpd.
 The Licensee may make adjustments in pumpage distribution as necessary up to the quantities indicated specifically for each withdrawal provided that the combined total quantities will not exceed 5,000,000 gpd on an AAD basis and 8,800,000 gpd on a PMD basis, as long as adverse environmental impacts do not result, and other Conditions of this Certification are complied with.
 In all cases, the total average annual daily withdrawal and the total peak monthly daily withdrawal are limited to the quantities set forth above.

-31. The Licensee shall only utilize groundwater through the withdrawals SWFWMD ID Nos.
-1, 2 and 3, DEF's ID Nos.
-P-1, P-2 and P-3, and only when the elevation of the water level in the Cooling Pond, as measured weekly at SWFWMD ID No. 121, DEF ID No. HSG-1, is below 160.00 feet NGVD.
+28. The Licensee shall only utilize groundwater through the withdrawals SWFWMD ID Nos.
+1, 2 and 21, DEF's ID Nos.
+P-1, P-2 and AR-21, and only when the elevation of the water level in the Cooling Pond, as measured weekly at SWFWMD ID No. 121, DEF ID No. HSG-1, is below 160.00 feet NGVD.
 Minor withdrawals associated with routine pump maintenance and water quality sampling are exempt from this requirement.

-32. For Power Blocks 1, 2, 3, and 4, the Licensee shall not utilize groundwater through SWFWMD ID Nos.
-1, 2 and 3, DEF's ID Nos.
-P-1, P-2 and P-3, at the PMD rate of 8,800,000 gpd except when the elevation of the water level in the Cooling Pond, as weekly measured at SWFWMD ID No. 121, DEF ID No. HSG-1, is below 159.00 feet NGVD.
+29. For Power Blocks 1, 2, 3, and 4, the Licensee shall not utilize groundwater through SWFWMD ID Nos.
+1, 2 and 21, DEF's ID Nos.
+P-1, P-2 and AR-21, at the PMD rate of 8,800,000 gpd except when the elevation of the water level in the Cooling Pond, as weekly measured at SWFWMD ID No. 121, DEF ID No. HSG-1, is below 159.00 feet NGVD.